Fraudulent Kansas charity banned, must pay $10k, judge says

 KANSAS CITY, Kan.
 (KSNW) — A Kansas City, Kansas, man operating a fraudulent charity has been ordered to turn over $10,000 in funds that were illegally raised, the Attorney General’s office said on Friday.

-The organization was not associated with the actual Fraternal Order of Police or any other law enforcement organization, according to a news release from the AG’s office.
+According to a news release from the AG’s office, the organization was not associated with the actual Fraternal Order of Police or any other law enforcement organization.

 The $10,000 they raised will be given to the Bonner Springs Fraternal Order of Police Lodge No. 65, which the AG’s office says is a legitimate operating Kansas Fraternal Order of Police.